SCAQMD's new "Clean Air Choices" voluntary

 certification.
 The certification is valid for three years and can be

-renewed upon approval by the AQMD.
+renewed upon approval by the SCAQMD.
 The certificate becomes invalid if the

 material is reformulated or changes such that it no longer meets the